mkcp/raft-consensus/README.md

 # raft

 Playing with an implemention of raft for brain training.
+This algorithm simulation is incomplete, the section Implementation Status below tracks my current progress.

+## Goals

 The goals of consensus are outlined here: https://www.wikiwand.com/en/Consensus_(computer_science)

+## Raft Consensus Algorithm

+[Raft](http://raftconsensus.github.io/) is a consensus algorithm that is designed to be easy to understand.
+It's equivalent to Paxos in fault-tolerance and performance.
+The difference is that it's decomposed into relatively independent subproblems, and it cleanly addresses all major pieces needed for practical systems.

+### Explanation

 To establish consensus we will ensure a consistent state machine across a cluster of servers.